elastic/observability-docs/docs/en/ingest-management/fleet/api-generated/README.md

 A preview of the API specifications can be added to the Fleet and Elastic Agent Guide by using the following process:

 .
+Create a local clone of the [elastic/kibana](https://github.com/elastic/kibana) and [elastic/observability-docs](https://github.com/elastic/observability-docs) repositories in your `$GIT_PATH` directory.

+.
 Install [OpenAPI Generator](https://openapi-generator.tech/docs/installation),
 or a similar tool that can generate HTML output from OAS.